telvin/devin-mind/examples/sample-workflows-instruction.md

-# Sample Workflows for Devin MCP Server
+# Sample Workflows Instructions

-This document provides examples of markdown workflows that can be parsed and executed by the Devin MCP server.
+This document provides examples of markdown workflows that can be parsed and executed by the Devin Mind.

 ## Basic Workflow Format